acconeer/acconeer-python-exploration/docs/ref_apps/a121/tank_level.rst

 GUI
 ---
 The GUI includes three plots.
 The top left plot indicates the fluid level, and the top right plot shows the level history.
 The bottom plot shows the tank size, the subsweeps, and the threshold used by the distance detector to detect amplitude peaks in the subsweeps.
-The subsweeps and different threshold types are decribed in :doc:`Distance detector</detectors/a121/distance_detection>`.
+The subsweeps and different threshold types are described in :doc:`Distance detector</detectors/a121/distance_detection>`.

 .. image:: /_static/processing/a121_tank_level.png
     :align: center